afk-mario/writingforfun/README.md

-# writting for fun
+# writing for fun
-A writting club webpage
+A writing club webpage